phalcon/cphalcon/CONTRIBUTING.md

 - Add tests relevant to the fixed bug or new feature.
 See our testing guide for more information.

+- Phalcon 2 is written in [Zephir](http://zephir-lang.com/), please do not submit commits that modify C generated files directly or those whose functionality/fixes is implemented in C language

 - Remove any change to ext/kernel / *.zep.c / *.zep.h files before submit the pull request